GoogleCloudPlatform/community/tutorials/appengine-python-api-firebase-auth/index.md

 1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/) and make note of the project ID.
 2. Install the [Google Cloud SDK](https://cloud.google.com/sdk/)
-3. Import the existing Google Cloud Project in the [Firebase Console](https://console.firebase.google.com/)
+3. Import the Google Cloud Project in the [Firebase Console](https://console.firebase.google.com/)
-4. Go to the Authentication Section in the Firebase Console and enable at least a Sign-in provider.
+4. Go to the Authentication section in the Firebase Console and enable, at least, one Sign-in provider.
 Follow this link in case you need some information about how to do it [https://firebase.google.com/docs/auth/][https://firebase.google.com/docs/auth/]

 ## Preparing the app